nuxeh/url-bot-rs/README.md

 The `--conf` parameter may be provided multiple times, in order to connect to multiple servers/networks.

+Additionally, a search path may be specified with the `--conf-dir=<dir>` CLI argument, with the effect that any valid configurations existing non-recursively under this path will be loaded.
+This option may also be specified multiple times.

 ### Configuration file options

 The configuration includes settings pertaining to the IRC server the bot will